TO THE HOME OF NINA MACE PHOTOGRAPHY

 Below is a summary of how I use my action in different situations.

-FS for OUTDOOR family shoots
+Frequency separation for outdoor family shoots

 - To remove stray hairs across faces and also remove flyaway hairs that are very distracting.